-Host Annual Public Service Week by Host Annual Public Service Week by 1 x National public service week on 28 31 October 2019 31 October 2020 September 2020 - 02 October 2020.
-Approved Mechanisation policy/ framework (including contract mechanisation services) by 30th September 2019 N/A N/A Re-engineered Process map of mechanisation upon approval of the policy/framework by 31 October 2018.
-N/A 3 x Mechanisation business processes were completed and approved in November 2018 3.10 Encouraging Innovation and rewarding Excellence Annual implementation of Extension Awards by 31 March 2020 Annual implementation of Extension Awards by 31 March 2020 No events planned for 2020 due to covid-19 Annual Female entrepreneur awards (FEA) by 31 August 2019 Annual Female entrepreneur awards (FEA) by 31 August 2020 Annual Female entrepreneur awards which was scheduled for 31 August 2020 did not take place due to covid-19.
-The funds have been reprioritised for mentorship programme 6 x District Garden/agricultural/market competitions 6 x District Garden/agricultural/market competitions Nil 4 x District Extension Conference per annum 4 x District Extension Conference per annum The conferences was cancelled due to covid-19 the budget was sent back to National (DAFF)
+3.9 Leadership and Strategic Direction Annual Departmental strategic planning (2015-2020) Annual Departmental strategic planning (2015-2020) The Department developed and approved the 2020-2025 Strategic Plan and 2020/2021 Annual Performance Plans.
+The Strategic Planning documents are aligned with the 2019-2024 Medium Term Strategic Framework priorities.
+Host Annual Public Service Week by 31 October 2019 Host Annual Public Service Week by 31 October 2020 N/A Approved Mechanisation policy/ framework (including contract mechanisation services) by 30th September 2019 N/A N/A Re-engineered Process map of mechanisation upon approval of the policy/framework by 31 October 2018.
+N/A 3X Mechanisation business processes were completed and approved in November 2018 3.10 Encouraging Innovation and rewarding Excellence Annual implementation of Extension Awards by 31 March 2020 Annual implementation of Extension Awards by 31 March 2020 No events planned for 2020 due to covid-19 Annual Female entrepreneur awards (FEA) by 31 August 2019 Annual Female entrepreneur awards (FEA) by 31 August 2020 Annual Female entrepreneur awards is scheduled for 31 August 2020

-The department is in the planning process for 2021/2022 extension conference 1 x Agricultural component to participate in the Premier's Service Excellence Awards in July 2019 1 x Agricultural component to participate in the Premier's Service Excellence Awards in July 2020 1 x Agricultural entry in the Centre for Public Service Innovation 1 x Agricultural entry in the Centre for Public Service Innovation Call for entries in CPSI circulated in the departmental website in 9 October 2020.
-4. Challenges/gap s encountered per service: The outbreak of covid-19 pandemic affected the department's ability to achieve on the planned deliverables as the department had to prioritise budget for PPEs.
-The lack of finalisation and approval of the Agricultural Masterplan.
-The Agricultural Master Plan is in the draft stage which, impacts on the implementation of consistent agricultural approaches throughout the department.
+6 x District Garden/agricultural/market competitions 6 x District Garden/agricultural/market competitions Nil 4 x District Extension Conference per annum 4 x District Extension Conference per annum The conferences was cancelled due to covid-19 the budget was sent back to National ( DAFF) 1 x Agricultural component to participate in the Premier's Service Excellence Awards in July 2019 1 x Agricultural component to participate in the Premier's Service Excellence Awards in July 2020 DSEA Awards for 2019/2020 were cancelled due to covid-19 1 x Agricultural entry in the Centre for Public Service Innovation 1 x Agricultural entry in the Centre for Public Service Innovation No call for entries invited for CPSI as yet 4.
+Challenges/gaps encountered per service: The outbreak of covid-19 pandemic affected the department's ability to achieve on the planned deliveries in respect of boreholes as the department have to prioritise budget for PPEs The lack of finalisation and approval of the Agricultural Masterplan.
+The Agricultural Master Plan is still in the consultation process which, impacts on the implementation of consistent agricultural approaches throughout the department.
 The absence of indicators to measure the increase in food production level outcomes hampers our ability to adequately reflect service delivery productivity and impact.
-5. Mitigation factors/intervent ion per service: Department has reviewed planned targets and re-prioritised budget.
-Establish baselines to measure the impact of food production levels.
-The finalisation and approval of the Agricultural Masterplan.
-6. Suggestions/ recommendatio ns: The department has shown commitment towards service delivery improvement.
-It is suggested that the department consider the development of outcome indicators to measure productivity and impact of agricultural service delivery.
-The benefits of such initiative can be utilised to promote agriculture.
+5. Mitigation Establish baselines to measure the impact of food production levels. factors/intervention per service: The finalisation and approval of the Agricultural Masterplan.